-With the advances in acoustic modem technology, vehicle and sensor technology, the concept of an underwater network of distributed autonomous nodes [14] is coming closer to realization.
-Experimental deployments are well underway, demonstrating the existing hardware capabilities in series of experimental deployments supported by the U.S. Navy, such as the SeaWeb that uses telesonar modems [28], or deployments that use WHOI micro-modems [83].
-Recently, efforts have begun on standardizing the acoustic network protocols with the goal of ensuring inter-operability between different modems.
-In particular, an international NATO-led effort is active on establishing Janus, an international standard that specifies data packet structures, acknowledgement (ACK) mechanisms, bit rates, etc. for use in given frequency band / transmissison distance configurations [12].
+With the technological advances in acoustic modems, vehicles, and sensors, the concept of an underwater network of distributed autonomous nodes [15.14] is coming closer to realization.
+Experimental deployments are well underway, demonstrating the existing hardware capabilities in series of experimental deployments supported by the US Navy, such as the SeaWeb that uses telesonar modems [15.28], or deployments that use WHOI micro-modems [15.86].
+Recently, efforts have begun to standardize acoustic network protocols with the goal of ensuring inter-operability between different modems.
+In particular, an international NATO-led effort is active in establishing JANUS [15.12], a standard that specifies data packet structures, acknowledgement (ACK) mechanisms, bit rates, etc., for use in given frequency band/transmissison distance configurations.
 Simultaneously, research is steadily advancing on the design of multiple-access methods, medium access control (MAC) and routing protocols for underwater acoustic networks.
-The fundamental aspects of underwater acoustic networking have been highlighted in several survey articles [84], [85], [86], [87].
+The fundamental aspects of underwater acoustic networking have been highlighted in several survey articles [15.87-90].
 At the moment, there is a solid base of custom-designed protocols that are suitable for poor-quality, interference-prone, delay-challenged acoustic channels, and are ready for testing in the field.

-A full spectrum of network applications is not yet obvious, as integrated system capabilities depend on many aspects whose proof-of-concept in turn depends on in-situ testing (unlike with signal processing, testing of networked systems cannot be performed off-line).
-Network simulation tools have thus started to emerge: an example is the World Ocean System Simulator (WOSS) [53], which integrates the Bellhop ray tracer with digital ocean maps and the NS-2 network simulator.
+A full spectrum of network applications is not yet obvious, as integrated system capabilities depend on many aspects whose proof-of-concept, in turn, depends on in-situ testing.
+Unlike with signal processing, testing of networked systems cannot be performed off-line.
+Network simulation tools have thus started to emerge; an example is the World Ocean System Simulator (WOSS) [15.53], which integrates the Bellhop ray tracer with digital ocean maps and the NS-2 network simulator.

-For the lack of "typical applications," we tend to think about two types of networks: one with fixed, bottommounted nodes deployed for longer periods of time (e.g. sensor networks for environmental monitoring), and another with mobile nodes deployed on shorter missions (e.g. fleets of cooperating AUVs, where vehicles have the capability to respond to one another and make decisions, not only to be guided by supervisory commands from a central authority that amounts to "switch from mission A to mission B").
-Interactions between mobile and fixed sensors are of course also of interest, and it has become clear in the recent years that the path to autonomous underwater systems leads through large scale integration that does not include only the typical cross-layer network optimization at the boundary of two adjacent layers (i.e. routing an data link layer, or data link and physical layer), but extends all the way from the application to the physical link, and includes external system functions such as localization and navigation (which themselves are challenging tasks as there is no global positioning or timing underwater).
+Due to a lack of typical applications, we tend to think about two types of networks: one with fixed, bottom-mounted nodes deployed for longer periods of time (e.g., sensor networks for environmental monitoring), and another with mobile nodes deployed on shorter missions (e.g., fleets of cooperating AUVs, where vehicles have the capability to respond to one another and make decisions, not only to be guided by supervisory commands from a central authority that amounts to switch from mission A to mission B).
+Interactions between mobile and fixed sensors are, of course, also of interest.
+Large-scale integration of autonomous systems includes the typical cross-layer network optimization at the boundary of two adjacent layers (i. e., routing and data link layer, or data link and physical layer).
+More importantly, it extends all the way from the application to the physical link, and includes external system functions such as localization and navigation (which themselves are challenging tasks as there is no global positioning or timing underwater).